livegnik/2way-poc-design/02-architecture/managers/03-key-manager.md

 ### 7.2 Identity existence requirement

-* Signing or public key exposure is forbidden unless the identity Parent exists.
+* Signing or public key exposure is forbidden unless the identity Parent exists, matching the binding rules in `01-protocol/05-keys-and-identity.md`.
 * Exception is allowed only during identity creation flows explicitly orchestrated by higher layers.

 ### 7.3 Authority split